9:00 AM - 10:00 AM Preschool Orientation - English

 10:30 AM - 11:00 AM Student of the Month Assembly - Kindergarten

 Class lists will be posted on August 22 in the office windows.
+Kindergarten lists will be posted by 9:00 AM.
+Lists for grades 1 - 6 will be posted by 4:00 PM.
 The lists will be left up all weekend and the following week.
-Lists will also be posted on portable billboards and placed outside the main entrance to the school for the first week of classes.
-If you do not see your child's name on any class list, come into the office and ask for assistance.
+Lists will also be displayed on portable billboards and placed outside the main entrance to the school for the first week of classes.
+If you do not see your child's name on any class list, please ask for assistance in the office.

 During the May 5 RUSD Board of Trustees meeting, Hawthorne Elementary was recognized as one of the recipients of grant funding to pilot a plan for bringing personalized learning to Hawthorne students.
 Personalized learning is an approach to teaching and learning that moves beyond individualized learning, which focuses only on instructional needs, to personalized learning based on students' interests, goals, and styles of learning.
 Personalized learning includes flexible schedules and pace, options for accessing lessons from home, and social connections to partner with others to enhance learning.
 We are excited to move forward, learn about resources to enhance our students' experiences, and discover ways to improve connections with parents and the wider community.